School of Medicine:

 The above statements describe the general nature and level of work being performed by individuals assigned to this classification.
-This is not intended to be an exhaustive list of all responsibilities and duties required of personnel so classified.Required Qualifications at this Level
+This is not intended to be an exhaustive list of all responsibilities and duties required of personnel so classified.Position is only open to applicants that do not require sponsorship for employment visa status or will not require renewal (e.g. H-18, TN, J-1, OPT)Required Qualifications at this Level

 Work requires a minimum of a Bachelor’s degree.
 A Master’s or doctoral degree in a scientific discipline (eg, medical physics, BME, computer science, etc) will be highly preferred.

 Work requires a minimum of four years of research experience (e.g., research, clinical, interaction with study population, program coordination).
 A Master's degree may substitute for two years of related experience.

 Can easily use computing software and web based applications (e.g., Microsoft Office products and the electronic medical record).

 ** Prior experience in related scientific activities and management is highly encouraged.